 The visualizations and the dashboard can be imported into Kibana through the Management > Saved Objects tab.

-Whilst the above focuses on ArcSight, any device that supports the CEF data format and a syslog output can be configured to send the data directly to a Logstash instance ( via the syslog input ).
+Whilst the above focuses on ArcSight, any device that supports the CEF data format and a TCP output can be configured to send the data directly to a Logstash instance ( via the TCP input ).
 The reader is referred to device vendor specific documentation e.g. Example guide for F5.

 In this blog series, we will also cover using ArcSight with Kafka, and X-Pack Alerting to notify when security events occur.